 Helpful Tools

 I have a wide range of tools from 15 years of practice, and I apply them in my work at just the right moment.
+I offer handouts at times and may have you write down things to remember.
 Some specific strategies I use are described below.
 I can explain any of these to you in person or over the phone -- it's a lot to read!

 Sexual Health & Intimacy